Remember how blogging was once a journaling hobby where people wrote about friends, fashion, pets and family vacations?

 With so many email marketing tools on the market, how do you know which one to choose?

-Therefore, we’d recommend choosing an email marketing tool that is specifically made for small businesses (like us!).
+Hence, we’d recommend choosing an email marketing provider that is specifically made for small businesses (like us!).
 You’ll have all the features at hand to create sophisticated campaigns and avoid paying for features you will not use anyway.

 Bloggers love these features:

-✅ Sign up for an email marketing tool
+✅ Sign up for free with an email marketing tool

 Now that you’ve picked your favorite email marketing tool, let’s start with the basics.

-Building a blogger email list takes some time, but the reward is that once people signed up for your list, they’re there to stay (if you keep delivering valuable content, of course).
+Building a blogger email list takes some time, but the reward is that once people signed up for your list, they’re there to stay (if you keep delivering great content, of course).

-To start building your blog email list, you need to create awareness and motivate blog readers to subscribe.
+To start building and growing your blog email list, you need to create awareness and motivate blog readers to subscribe.

 Email marketing software lets you easily create a signup form, either a static or a pop-up form.
 Once you’ve designed it, you can place it strategically in various places.